Surrey 2023 Conference

 Iis conducts research on digital transformation in the services sector, focusing on human-computer interaction, consumer behaviour, and management.
 She investigates the applications and implications of artificial intelligence and is an advocate of utilising technology to forge new pathways to a better future.
 Her current work covers human-AI teaming and the future of work, digital nudging, and the development of sociotechnical systems for sustainability transitions.
 She has received research funding from research councils, charity (e.g., Leverhulme Trust), and the industry.
 She was the Surrey PI for a 4-year £1.4M research project on data privacy in travel sector in 2018-2022 funded by EPSRC (PriVELT).
 She received several Best Research Paper/Journal Paper of the Year Awards at ENTER, I-CHRIE, Advances in Destination Management, etc. She is a recipient of Web of Science Highly Cited Researcher in the field of Social Sciences in 2021 and 2022.

-Iis provides leadership to a globally leading School of Hospitality and Tourism Management (SHTM) at University of Surrey.
+Iis provides leadership to the School of Hospitality and Tourism Management (SHTM) at University of Surrey.
 She is a strong proponent of the transformative approach to education and research.
 This is reflected in the SHTM Global Leadership Strategy 2021-2024, which focuses on three pillars: cultivating future leaders, advancing scholarship and impact, and developing and sustaining partnerships.
-In 2022, SHTM rose to #2 in the world on the Shanghai Ranking's Global Ranking of Academic Subjects (GRAS) 2022 for Hospitality & Tourism Management, and claimed its #1 position in the UK on the Complete University Guide Subject League Table 2023 for Tourism, Transport, Travel and Heritage Studies.
+In 2022, SHTM rose to #2 in the world on the Shanghai Ranking's Global Ranking of Academic Subjects (GRAS) 2022 for Hospitality & Tourism Management, and claimed its #1 position in the UK on the Complete University Guide Subject League Table 2023 and 2024 for Tourism, Transport, Travel and Heritage Studies.
 The School is also among the Top 5 on The Guardian and The Times and Sunday Times League Tables 2023.